 Change of project details and supervisors

-As your research project progresses and transforms, you may need to make adjustments to your research project details.
-Any changes to your research project, including the following, must be formally recorded:
+As your research project evolves, you may need to update your research project details.
+Any changes to your supervisors or Advisory Committee members. thesis title or Field of Research (FoR) codes must be reflected in your record.

 To make changes to your project details, please submit a request here: